Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Data Construction

 \subsection{Subjective Experiment}

-\textbf{Annotation Process. }Given the critical importance of data quality for fine-tuning large language models, we implemented a rigorous annotation protocol to ensure the accuracy and reliability of labels.
-As illustrated in Figure ~\ref{annotation}, all annotators participated in a training program prior to formal annotation, aligning their understanding with our standards.
-This is followed by three rounds of pilot annotation.
-Annotators whose pilot results lacked sufficient accuracy received additional training to ensure full compliance with the annotation criteria.
-Once the formal annotation phase began, part of annotations underwent manual quality inspection.
-Annotations from individuals who continued to fall short of the required standards, especially regarding detailed completeness, were entirely excluded from the dataset.
+\textbf{Annotation Process. }Given the critical importance of label quality for training evaluator models, we adopt a strict subjective annotation protocol.
+As illustrated in Figure~\ref{annotation}, all annotators complete a training program before formal annotation, followed by three rounds of pilot annotation to calibrate scoring criteria.
+During formal annotation, we conduct periodic manual inspections and remove annotators who fail to meet reliability and completeness requirements.
+We additionally collect attribution explanations describing why a video receives a particular score (see Appendix Sec.~\ref{subsec:apdx_annotation_protocol} for details).
+Beyond interpretability, this explanatory signal serves as supervision that improves scoring precision by grounding ratings in explicit evidence.

 The dataset was divided into training and testing sets with an 80:20 split.
 Each training instance was annotated by at least three annotators, while each test instance received annotations from no fewer than twelve annotators to ensure high reliability in quality assessment.
+In total, our dataset comprises: 8,000 videos $\times$ 3 annotators $\times$ 4 dimensions $=96{,}000$ ratings for training, 2,000 videos $\times$ 12 annotators $\times$ 4 dimensions $=96{,}000$ ratings for testing, and nearly 40,000 natural language attribution explanations.